ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 **[Slax - Body to the Drum \[Taiko to the Beat\]](https://osu.ppy.sh/beatmapsets/2343891#taiko/5038601)**, created by [Waribashi](https://osu.ppy.sh/users/2250574) and [ler1211](https://osu.ppy.sh/users/19901680)\
 *primarily suggested and described by [nevqr](https://osu.ppy.sh/users/14269506)*\

-Over the past few years, [Slax](https://osu.ppy.sh/beatmaps/artists/465) has practically become a household name in the taiko community, and when he was tasked with making an osu!original for the [osu!taiko World Cup 2025](/wiki/Tournaments/TWC/2025), he definitely delivered.
+Over the past few years, [Slax](https://osu.ppy.sh/beatmaps/artists/465) has practically become a household name in the osu!taiko community, and when he was tasked with making an osu!original for the [osu!taiko World Cup 2025](/wiki/Tournaments/TWC/2025), he definitely delivered.

 [Body to the Drum](https://osu.ppy.sh/beatmapsets/2343891#taiko/5038601) is made by none other than [ler1211](https://osu.ppy.sh/users/19901680).
 If you're familiar with traditional taiko tournament slots, NM1 is the name of the game.
 Prepare yourself for an absolute bundle of consistency, offbeat doublets, even-numbered patterns that will keep you on your toes (or fingers, in this case!), and, last but not least, streams coming right at you at 230 BPM!
 All while listening to an absolute banger of a track.

 So what's the hold-up?
-Go try the map out in our seasonal spotlights and move your body to the drum to keep yourself warm during this chilly winter season!
+Go try out the map and move your body to the drum to keep yourself warm during this chilly winter season!

 #### Playlist A